Warning: Spoilers ahead for Stranger Things. If you haven't finished the season yet, come back once you have.

 What Is The Deal With Stranger Things?

 Stranger Things basically follows the events within the fictional town of Hawkins, Indiana after a young boy goes missing.
-This show pretty much has everything including horror, suspense, sci-fi overtones, and some serious intrigue.
+This show pretty much has everything including #horror and #scifi overtones, as well as some serious intrigue.
 For me personally, I thought this show was phenomenal and very gripping.
 The cast was great, the timeline worked perfectly, and the story itself was interesting.

 Another thing that show creators, Matt and Ross Duffer, did a great job with was giving us something to stick around for because they didn't quite wrap everything up.
 With this article we'll focus on five big questions we were left scratching our heads about after finishing Stranger Things.
 While some might think the answers are right in front of us, some might not have picked up on everything.
 If you think you know the answers, or have an awesome theory, let us know in the comments!